qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 *Note that "!" and "~" suffixes are used solely to achieve logical file-name sorting.*

-First file contains basic methods used in core methods implementation.
-Next four files contain methods directly invoked in commands implementation:
+The first file contains the basic methods used in the core method implementation.
+The next four files contain methods called directly in the command implementation:
 - CanCopyData, CopyData - for Copy command,
 - CanCutData, CutData - for Cut command,
 - CanDeleteData, DeleteData - for Delete command,